Hydraulic Balancing

 Combination Valve (Pressure-Independent Control Valve)

-The combination valve combines a differential pressure controller and control valve in a single housing.
-The pressure differential across the control valve section is factory-set to a fixed value — typically 20 kPa.
-Changes in network pressure are compensated by the integrated differential pressure controller without affecting the control characteristic of the valve.
+The combination valve unites a differential pressure controller and a control valve in a single housing.
+The pressure differential across the control valve section is factory-set to a fixed value, typically 20 kPa.
+The integrated differential pressure controller compensates changes in network pressure without affecting the valve’s control characteristic.

 Valve Authority

 The decisive advantage of the combination valve is its valve authority of PV=1.0P_V = 1.0.
-Since the differential pressure controller absorbs all external pressure changes, the entire usable differential pressure always drops across the control valve section.
-The variable pressure drop across the controlled section is irrelevant for the control function.
-The valve therefore operates with optimal control characteristics under all operating conditions.
+Since the differential pressure controller absorbs all external pressure changes, the entire usable differential pressure always drops across the control valve section, and the variable pressure drop across the controlled section no longer matters for the control function.
+The valve therefore keeps optimal control characteristics under every operating condition.

 Advantages

-• No mutual interference: Mass flow rate changes in one branch do not affect the control quality of neighbouring branches, since each combination valve regulates its own differential pressure.
+The combination valve retains all advantages of the automatic differential pressure controller.
+Mass flow rate changes in one branch do not affect the control quality of neighbouring branches, because each valve regulates its own differential pressure.
+Planning is simpler, since valve authority and differential pressure are factory-defined, and the single housing is more compact than a separate differential pressure controller plus control valve.

 Pump Control Curve

 As with the separate differential pressure controller, a proportional pump control curve with minimum delivery pressure is recommended.
-The minimum delivery pressure must be selected so that the input differential pressure required by the combination valve is reliably provided at the hydraulically most unfavourable consumer.
+The minimum delivery pressure must be set so that the input differential pressure required by the combination valve is reliably available at the hydraulically most unfavourable consumer.

 Electronic Pressure-Independent Control Valve

-Electronic pressure-independent control valves represent the latest development in the field of hydraulic balancing.
-Instead of a mechanical differential pressure controller, they use real-time ultrasonic flow measurement.
-The current flow rate is continuously measured and compared with the setpoint.
-In case of deviations, an electronic actuator automatically corrects the valve opening.
+Electronic pressure-independent control valves are the most recent development in hydraulic balancing.
+In place of a mechanical differential pressure controller, they use real-time ultrasonic flow measurement.
+The current flow rate is measured continuously and compared with the setpoint, and an electronic actuator corrects the valve opening whenever the two diverge.

 Operating Principle

-The valve receives a flow setpoint from the supervisory controller (e.g. a building automation system).
-The integrated ultrasonic sensor measures the actual flow rate without moving parts and without pressure loss.
-If the actual value deviates from the setpoint — for example due to pressure changes in the network — the actuator adjusts the valve position until setpoint and actual value match.
+The valve receives a flow setpoint from the supervisory controller, for example a building automation system.
+Its integrated ultrasonic sensor measures the actual flow rate without moving parts and without pressure loss.
+When the actual value drifts from the setpoint, say because of pressure changes in the network, the actuator adjusts the valve position until the two match again.

 Advantages